cossacklabs/product-docs/acra/acra-in-depth/security-features/_index.md

 Proactive controls prevent risks from happening.
 The main goals of these Acra features are to provide protection "by default" no matter what.

 * [Encryption](/acra/security-controls/encryption/) —
-  application-level encryption done by either Acra Server (transparent encryption on a proxy) or Acra Translation (encryption-as-a-service).
+  application-level encryption is performed by either AcraServer (transparent encryption on a proxy) or AcraTranslator (encryption-as-a-service).
 Acra allows you to encrypt only chosen subset of your data to attain optimal performance/security guarantees.
 Acra encrypts data into cryptographic containers to ensure it can only be decrypted with a proper key stored in a secure place.

 * [Searchable encryption](/acra/security-controls/searchable-encryption/) —
   encrypt data in a way that it's searchable without decryption.
 Acra encrypts data securely and builds a special hash ("blind index") for search.